MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 > [!div class="nextstepaction"]
 > [Create an Azure account for free](https://azure.microsoft.com/free/python/)

-## Sign in to Azure
+## Using the Azure portal

-Once you have your credentials, sign in to the [Azure portal](https://portal.azure.com) at https://portal.azure.com.
-It's recommended that to bookmark the Azure portal (https://portal.azure.com) for ease of reference in the future.
+Once you have your credentials, you can sign in to the [Azure portal](https://portal.azure.com) at https://portal.azure.com.
+The Azure Portal is typically easiest way to get started with using Azure, especially if you are new to Azure and cloud development.
+In the Azure portal you can do a variety of management tasks such as creating and deleting resources.

+If you are already experienced with Azure and cloud development, you'll probably start off using tools as well such as Visual Studio Code and Azure CLI.
+Articles in the Python developer center show how to work with the Azure portal, Visual Studio Code, and Azure CLI.

 > [!div class="nextstepaction"]
 > [Sign in to the Azure portal](https://portal.azure.com)

-## Install Azure Tools extension for VS Code
+## Using Visual Studio Code

 You can use any editor or IDE to write Python code when developing for Azure.
+However, you may want to consider using [Visual Studio Code](https://code.visualstudio.com/) for Azure and Python development.
+Visual Studio Code provides a number of extensions and customization for Azure and Python, which make your development cycle from local environment to Azure hosted much easier.

+In particular, Visual Studio Code has the:

+* [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), which includes IntelliSense (Pylance), Linting, Debugging (multi-threaded, remote), Jupyter Notebooks, code formatting, refactoring, unit tests, and more.

-For developers using VS Code, you'll want to install the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack).
-The Azure Tools extension pack contains extensions for working with Azure App Service, Azure Functions, Azure Storage, Cosmos DB, and Azure Virtual Machines in one convenient package.
+* [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension pack contains extensions for working with Azure App Service, Azure Functions, Azure Storage, Cosmos DB, and Azure Virtual Machines in one convenient package.
+The Azure extensions make it easy to discover and interact with the Azure.

-To install the extension from Visual Studio Code:
+To install extensions from Visual Studio Code:

 1. Press <kbd>Ctrl+Shift+X</kbd> to open the **Extensions** window.
 1. Search for the *Azure Tools* extension.